openhotel/openhotel/README.md

 ## How to run the project

-You can run OpenHotel Auth either with native installations (Deno + Node) or via Docker.
+You can run OpenHotel either with native installations (Deno + Node) or via Docker.

 If it's the first time running the project:
   - Go to `./app/server/config.yml` and change the `version` to `development`.
 Restart the process.